acorg/slurm-pipeline/README.md

 process in smaller pieces.
 You can use `split` to break the file into pieces and emit task names such as `xaa`, `xab` etc, but you must do this synchronously (i.e., in the step script, not in a script submitted to `sbatch` by the step script to be executed some time later).
+This is an example of when you would not emit a job id for a task, seeing as no further processing is needed to complete the tasks (i.e., the `split` has already run) and the next step in the pipeline can be run immediately.

 In such cases, it may be advisable to allocate a compute node (using [`salloc`](https://slurm.schedmd.com/salloc.html)) to run